Juniper-SE/ztn-elk/README.md

 ## To deploy this stack (tested on Ubuntu 18.04.2 and Windows10 with 2/26 Docker)

 Create a directory and place the included docker-compose.yml file and all yml and conf files inside of it.
-Change the IP address within logstash.conf to your server IP, and change firewall IP and APIKEY within ztn/ztn_elk.py to reflect your environment.
+Change the IP address within logstash.conf on line 48 to your server IP.
+Change the variables in ztn.yml to reflect your environment.
 (TODO -- env variables)

 You will also need to install docker-compose as a pre-requisite.
 See: https://docs.docker.com/compose/install/